-- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project? - 4) How well has the firm demonstrated experience in completing similar projects on time and within budget? - 5) How well has the firm described their experience with accountability support projects, experience with modeling ESSA school accountability data, experience working statewide data sources (including assessment data)? - 6) Offerors must provide a narrative on how they meet or exceed the minimum prior experience requirements set forth in Sec.
-1.04. - 7) How successful is the general history of the firm regarding timely and successful completion of projects? - 8) Has the firm provided references or letters of reference from previous clients?
+- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project? - d) Did the offeror provide three past client reference with detail information? - e) Did the offeror provide relevant license and / or certificates? - 2) Questions regarding the firm and subcontractor (if used): - a) How well has the firm demonstrated experience in completing similar projects on time? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror? - d) Did the subcontractor meet the requirements and provided the relevant license and /or certificates?